qutip/qutip/doc/guide/heom/bosonic.rst

 If ``ado_return=True`` is passed to ``.run(...)`` the full set of auxilliary density operators (ADOs) that make up the hierarchy at each time will be returned as ``.ado_states``.
-We will describe how to use these to determine other properties, such as system-bath currents, later in the guide.
+We will describe how to use these to determine other properties, such as system-bath currents, later in the guide (see :ref:`heom-ado-states`).

 If one has a full set of ADOs from a previous call of ``.run(...)`` you may supply it as the initial state of the solver by calling